Switcheo/tradehub/README.md

       --from=val \
       --commission-rate="0.10"
       ```

+      The validator details are similar to that of Cosmos Hub and can be found [here](https://hub.cosmos.network/master/validators/validator-setup.html#edit-validator-description).

 2. Install with: `switcheoctl install-validator`
 3. Create the required wallets for running a validator node. **Store the generated mnemonics in a safe, offline location!**